 - 5 degrees to 9 degrees (March, April (in the evenings), and November): thermal clothes, long sleeve shirts, trousers, jackets, and coats

 - 5 degrees below zero (November (in the evenings), December to February): Warm winter clothes, and moisturizer

-Spring and fall is the best season for visitors to travel to Korea.
+Spring and fall are the best seasons for visitors to travel to Korea.
 You can rock whatever you would like to wear and be one of the fashionistas.
-Wear many layers so that you can adjust to the sudden temperature drop after the sunset.
+Wear many layers so that you can adjust to the sudden temperature drop after sunset.

 Koreans tend to wear a light cotton jacket with a sweater during winter.
-The majority of people are more concerned about cold temperature than hot.
-Another big trend was the long puff jackets that can warm you up from your chest to your toe!
+The majority of people are more concerned about cold temperatures than hot ones.
+Another big trend is the long padding jackets that can warm you up from your chest to your toe!